 - Essential information, such as products and services, hours of operation, phone number and pricing are the most important aspects of a local business website.

 - All age groups in the survey noted that poor content is the leading website feature that would prevent them from using a local business.

 Social Media Marketing

 Pinterest is expanding its targeting options to advertisers by allowing companies to upload email addresses from their customer base in order to improve the targeting of advertisements.
 As companies upload customer email addresses, Pinterest will then match the addresses against the email addresses that are affiliated with user accounts.
 Though other social media platforms such as Facebook and LinkedIn have been implementing this practice for years, Pinterest is the latest up-and-comer in the social media marketing game to embrace the highly targeted opportunities it presents.

 Furthermore, the company is bolstering other ad targeting options as well — specifically by substantially adding to the number of interests that advertisers can target — up to 420 from only 30.

 - Do-it-Yourself Promoted Pins, Now open to all SMBs (Pinterest)

 - Pinterest Fully Opens Ad Spigot for Small and Medium-Sized Businesses (AdWeek)

 Food For Thought

 To keep up with all the new technology in the world, you need a great website.
 At One Thing Marketing, we make sure our clients’ websites are setting their business up for success.
-Click below and submit your website to our SEO experts to analyze your current strengths and areas for improvment!
+Contact us to submit your website to our SEO experts to analyze your current strengths and areas for improvement!